 The cost per person, including tuition, a single bedroom and food for six nights, is 995 euros.
 A non-refundable deposit of 250 euros will be required on booking; the remainder will be due three months before each retreat begins.

 REFUND POLICY: Although we recognise that life can change rapidly and that unexpected things might occur, we have a strict refund policy.
 This is because of the accommodation and other costs that we are committed to once bookings are taken for a retreat, and also the costs and time required to re-advertise places which are booked and subsequently cancelled.
 All initial deposits are non-refundable, and cannot be held over to future retreats.
+With apologies, we can’t make exceptions to this rule.
 If you cancel within three months of the retreat, the remainder of your payment (i.e. minus the deposit) will be refunded only if a replacement can be found to take your place.
-(This is usually possible – though having a waiting list is no guarantee that those on the waiting list will be available to actually take up a place, and it becomes increasingly difficult to find substitutes within the six weeks or so prior to a retreat.)
+This is usually possible – though having a waiting list is no guarantee that those on the waiting list will be available to actually take up a place.
+However, it becomes increasingly difficult to find substitutes within the six weeks or so prior to a retreat, and if you cancel within a week or two, we will almost certainly be unable to fill your place.
 We recommend that you take out travel insurance where possible to minimise your risk if the unexpected happens.
 In the unlikely event that we have to cancel the retreat (it’s never happened yet!) then of course you will be refunded in full.

 How to book

 THIS RETREAT IS FULLY BOOKED; A WAITING LIST IS AVAILABLE.
 PLEASE FOLLOW THE INSTRUCTIONS BELOW TO APPLY.